IJuanTM/simpl/README.md

 ### Step 3: Install packages

 Next, a few npm packages will need to be installed.
-You can do this by running `npm install` in the root folder of your project, this will also run the `build` script, which will compile the default Sass and TypeScript files to the `public` folder using Vite and the `sass` package.
+You can do this by running `npm install` in the `src` folder of your project (that's where `package.json` lives), this will also run the `build` script, which will compile the default Sass and TypeScript files to the `public` folder using Vite and the `sass` package.

 ### Step 4: Set up your localhost